MADLABatUCI/docs/content/exptemplate/_index.md

 ---
-linkTitle: MPLib.js
+linkTitle: Experiment Template
-title: MultiPlayer JS Library (MPLIB.js)
+title: Create an Experiment
 ---

 👋 Welcome to the MultiPlayer JavaScript Library!